cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/1.base/dropdown.md

 title: Text:start
 demo: '#examples/dropdown/text-left.vue'
 ---
 Dropdowns can also be used as text menus.
-Use the `flavor` prop with the `text` value to change the dropdown to a text menu.
+Use the `variant` prop with the `text` value to change the dropdown to a text menu.
 ::

 ::doc-component-demo